Partnering with Public Magnet Schools on Campus

 Assistant Professor of Education

-Professional and mentoring relationships forming between and among faculty and students allow for questions about best educational practices.
-They lay the groundwork for evaluating and improving our teacher preparation models, student learning, and faculty development through collaborative research.
-Future conversations and research that informs teaching and learning in an immediate and relevant way will be fostered through Center for Learning and Professional Education.
+Professional and mentoring relationships forming between and among faculty and students lay the groundwork for evaluating and improving our teacher preparation models, student learning, and faculty development through collaborative research.
+Future conversations and research that informs teaching and learning in an immediate and relevant way will be fostered through the Center for Learning and Professional Education.